-Paris court hears landmark case on France's climate inaction
+French court to hear landmark case on climate inaction

-A Paris court began hearing a complaint brought by NGOs backed by two million citizens on Thursday accusing the French state of failing to act to halt climate change.
+A Paris court will begin hearing a complaint brought by NGOs backed by two million citizens on Thursday accusing the French state of failing to act to halt climate change.

 The French case is part of a mounting push from climate campaigners across the world to use courts against governments.